mvillamante/mvillamante/README.md

 <h1> Hello there, fellow <𝚌𝚘𝚍𝚎𝚛𝚜/>! 😄 </h1>

 ## About Me🚀
-Welcome to my corner of the code universe!
+Welcome to my corner!
 I'm <b>Michaella Villamante</b>, an enthusiastic developer with a passion for <b>web </b>and <b>game development</b>.
 I thrive on collaboration and innovation towards the world of programming.

 ## What I'm Passionate About 🌟
 <ul>